 Is it the collection of hard cash you hold in your wallet?
 Perhaps you consider the credit available to you as well?
 Is it a mechanism that simply allows you to purchase the goods and services you desire?
 Or do you hold a deeper view?

-I invite you to join me as I outline the evolution of money and currency, and why understanding their economic difference is crucial to not only your financial status of today, but more pertinently, your wealth of tomorrow.
+I invite you to join me as I outline the evolution of money and currency, and explore why understanding their difference is crucial to not only your financial status of today, but more pertinently, your wealth of tomorrow.

 The story goes that, way back when, bartering goods was a means to obtain items you needed, using products you had at your disposal.
 If I wanted potatoes and I farmed sheep, I could exchange a sheep for some spuds, provided I found someone who had said potatoes and wanted a sheep, that is.

 The next hurdle would be the perceived value of my sheep against that of a bag of potatoes.
 In my opinion, an entire sheep is worth a whole lot more than a bag of potatoes, so how would I settle this dilemma?
 Perhaps I can offer a leg for the potatoes.
 But now I have the conundrum of being left with a whole lot of meat, and not a live, breeding sheep.

 The trade would become even more complex if my farmer friend wanted my sheep (leg), but only had tomatoes.
 I would then have to find someone else who had potatoes and wanted the tomatoes I now had.